Martin Luther King Jr. Memorial: Project proposal

 The memorial is a result of an early effort of Alpha Phi Alpha fraternity to erect a monument to King.
-King was a member of the fraternity, initiated into the organization via Sigma Chapter on June 22, 1952, while he was attending Boston University completing his doctoral studies.
+King was a member of the fraternity, initiated into the organization via Sigma chapter on June 22, 1952, while he was attending Boston University completing his doctoral studies.
 King remained involved with the fraternity after the completion of his studies, including delivering the keynote speech at the fraternity's 50th anniversary banquet in 1956.
 Following King's assassination in 1968, Alpha Phi Alpha proposed erecting a permanent memorial to King in Washington, D.C. in his honour.
 The fraternity's efforts gained momentum in 1986, the first year King's birthday was celebrated as the federal holiday of Martin Luther King Jr. Day.

 In 1996, the United States Congress authorized the Secretary of the Interior to permit Alpha Phi Alpha to establish a memorial on Department of Interior lands in the District of Columbia, giving the fraternity until 2003 to raise $100 million and break ground.
 In 1998, Congress authorized the fraternity to establish a nonprofit foundation – the Washington, D.C.
 Martin Luther King Jr. National Memorial Project Foundation, Inc. – to manage the memorial's fundraising and design, and approved the building of the memorial on the National Mall.
 In 1999, the United States Commission of Fine Arts (CFA) and the National Capital Planning Commission (NCPC) approved the site location for the memorial.

 The memorial's design, by ROMA Design Group, a San Francisco-based architecture firm, was selected out of 900 candidates from 52 countries.
 On December 4, 2000, a marble and bronze plaque was laid by Alpha Phi Alpha to dedicate the site where the memorial was to be built.
 Soon thereafter, a full-time fundraising team began the fundraising and promotional campaign for the memorial.
 A ceremonial groundbreaking for the memorial was held on November 13, 2006, in West Potomac Park.

-In August 2008, the foundation's leaders estimated the memorial would take 20 months to complete with a total cost of $120 million USD.
+In August 2008, the foundation's leaders estimated the memorial would take 20 months to complete with a total cost of US$120 million.
 As of December 2008, the foundation had raised approximately $108 million, including substantial contributions from such donors as General Motors, Tommy Hilfiger, Alpha Phi Alpha Fraternity, the Bill and Melinda Gates Foundation, The Walt Disney Company Foundation, the NBA, NFL Players Association, National Association of Realtors, and filmmakers George Lucas and Steven Spielberg.
 The figure also includes $10 million in matching funds provided by the United States Congress.

 In October 2009, the memorial's final project was approved by federal agencies and a building permit was issued.
 Construction began in December 2009 and was expected to take 20 months to complete.
 The foundation conducted a press tour on December 1, 2010, as the "Stone of Hope" was nearing completion.
 At that time only $108 million of the $120 million project cost had been raised.